alteryx/featuretools/docs/source/automated_feature_engineering/primitives.rst

 .. graphviz:: graphs/trans_feat.dot

+The above graphs were generated using the :func:`graph_feature <featuretools.graph_feature>` function.
+These feature lineage graphs help to visually show how primitives were stacked to generate a feature.

 For a DataFrame that lists and describes each built-in primitive in Featuretools, call ``ft.list_primitives()``.
 In addition, a list of all available primitives can be obtained by visiting `primitives.featurelabs.com <https://primitives.featurelabs.com/>`__.